 Many philatelists collect topical stamps.
 Why?
 Because unlike traditional philately, topical or thematic philately lets you collect the topics you like (cars, birds, sports).
 It can be as wide or specific as you like.
 You can arrange your stamps to tell a story or just accumulate them in stock books.

-One of the coolest aspects of philately is that stamps -or covers in this case- can tell a story of their journey since they arrived to the post office until they reached their final destination.
+One of the coolest aspects of stamp collecting is that stamps -or covers in this case- can tell a story of their journey since they arrived at the post office until they reached their final destination.
 Did it had to be on transit in one or more countries?
-Did it get lost and arrived to the wrong country?
+Did it get lost and arrived at the wrong country?
 Was the letter inspected by censorship officials during WWI or WWII?

 There are lots of things to discover and study in postal history: commerce routes, political conflicts, local train or boat routes, customs procedures and many other aspects.